Vatakara: Lokanarkavu and Kalarippayattu

 Thirty days Mandala Utsavam in Malayalam month Vrischikam (November–December) and Pooram in Malayalam month meenam (March–April) are the annual festival at the Lokanarkavu Bhagavathy Temple.
 This is the only temple where a peculiar folk dance called Poorakkali is presented during festivals.
 The dance, resembles the martial art Kalarippayattu.
 Even today, all Kalaripayattu artists seek the blessings of the deity before their debut due to the association of Lokanarkavu Temple with legendary hero thacholi othenan.

 Kakkayam is a dam site located at Koorachundu in, Kerala.
 Kakkayam is on the outskirts of the Western Ghats, and Malabar Wildlife Sanctuary, a 7,421-hectare (18,340-acre) abode of wild animals including elephants and bisons.
 Kakkayam has an abundant wildlife population and is also a trekking and rock climbing destination.

 This reservoir is part of the Kuttiyadi Hydro Electric Project and is located at about 750 m (2,460 ft) above sea level.
 The pen stock runs down from the dam site and goes through various tunnels and hills to the Kuttiyadi Main power house at Kakkayam with an installed capacity of 225MW.
 Water coming out of this power house is diverted to two small hydro electric projects namely Kuttiyadi Tail Race power house and Kakkayam small hydro electric project with an installed capacity of 3.75 MW and 3 MW respectively.After this the tail water joins the river and is utilized for Peruvannamoozhi Irrigation Project.

-Kalleri Kuttichathan Temple is in Kalleri, a famous and civilized village area that is belongs to Vatakara taluk, north to Kozhikode.
+Kalleri Kuttichathan Temple is located at Kalleri village in Vatakara taluk, north to Kozhikode.
 Kalleri is located at Vatakara Thanneerpanthal route 8 km from Vatakara, near Villiappaly.
-It is a very beautiful place and is suitable for rest with nature.
 There is a canal at Kalleri, which is a part of Vadakara – Mahi canal.
 Land of Kalleri is encircled by Kallerikunnu at west and Aroora mala (mountain) at east.
-The famous Kalleri Kuttichathan temple located here.
-Thousands of devotees are visiting this temple every week.

 Kottathuruthi Bhagavathi Temple is one of the beautiful temples in Kerala situated near the Arabian Sea.
 This temple is located in a small island called Kottathuruthi.
 It is an island village situated in the Kuttyadi river near Moorad bridge.